open/close all folders

 Kady: [makes a face]

 - After Mayakovsky cuts off Penny's anti-teleport tattoo, he makes Penny teleport over and over again while he watches, bored, drinking Vodka.
 At one point, Penny comes back covered in smoking ash.

 Mayakovsky: But you survived!
 Very good.
 Again.

-- Margo and Elliot need a gift for the hosts of a massive party they're going to, but dismiss last year's gift (a living bag of dicks) as lame.
+- Margo and Eliot need a gift for the hosts of a massive party they're going to, but dismiss last year's gift (a living bag of dicks) as lame.
 So, they decide to make magic Gin.
 Except because they didn't really know what they were doing, they ended up with a djinn, a genie, under Margo's control.
-First thing he does is teleport away Elliot's new boyfriend due to Margo's unspoken wish that he "go back where he came from and suck on some other knob."
+First thing he does is teleport away Eliot's new boyfriend due to Margo's unspoken wish that he "go back where he came from and suck on some other knob."
 They find him in the library where they first met him, sucking on a doorknob.

 Margo: [smirking] So literal. [pets bottle]

 Episode 8 - Follow the Yellow Trick Road

 - Alice's Double Take when she realizes that Quentin kept count of every time they had sex while on Brakebills South.

 Alice: What we did was stress and circumstances, and pheromones.Quentin: The first time, but not the next four.